tokosdezso/CineShelf/README.md

 ---

-For more details, see `Architecture.md` and the README files in each subproject.
+For more details, see `Architecture.md`.